gchung05/mdsstat/cran-comments.md

 There were no ERRORs, WARNINGs, and no NOTEs.

 ## r-hub check results (rhub v1.0.2)
-There were 0 ERRORs, 0 WARNINGs, and 1 NOTE.
+There were 0 ERRORs, 0 WARNINGs, and 0 NOTES.
-NOTE: Possibly misspelled word "pharmacovigilance" is not misspelled.
-Platform: Ubuntu Linux 16.04 LTS, R-release, GCC

 ## revdepcheck results
 There were no PROBLEMS.